USS Valley Forge (CV-45): Korean War

 The first carrier air strike of the Korean War was launched from Valley Forge's flight deck on 3 July 1950.
 Successive waves of A-1 Skyraiders and F4U Corsairs struck the North Korean airfield at Pyongyang bombing hangars, fuel storages, parked aircraft, and railroad marshaling yards while F9F Panthers, flying top cover, downed two Yak-9s and damaged another.
 This was the world's first combat strike by jet aircraft.

 In spite of attempts by United Nations forces to stop the steady flow of North Korean infantry and armor, the North steadily pushed the South Koreans back into a tenuous defense perimeter around Pusan.

+On September 4, 1950, Chance Vought F4U Corsairs of VF-53 took off from the ship to chase down 2 Douglas A-20 Havoc of the Soviet Naval Aviation over the Yellow Sea and shot down one to prevent them from finding a concentration of American ships preparing for the Incheon landing.

 On 18 September 1950, the American landing at Inchon outflanked the North Koreans while United Nations forces broke out of the perimeter to the south.
 After the landing at Inchon, the tide of battle changed and Korean, American, and other allied troops pushed northward and crossed the 38th parallel into North Korea.
 Valley Forge's Air Group 5 made numerous daily strikes against North Korean targets.
 Troop concentrations, defensive positions, and supply and communications lines were repeatedly bombed by the A-1 Skyraiders and the F9F Panthers and F4U Corsairs delivered rocket and cannon fire.
 Over 5,000 combat sorties delivered 2000 ST of bombs and rockets between 3 July and 19 November 1950.
 During this time, Valley Forge maintained a high operational record as she steamed up and down the coast of Korea, a distance equal to twice around the world.